Tips to reduce stress while traveling

 Don't rely on your memory when it comes to packing.
 Make a detailed list of everything you need to do and pack before you leave.
 Keep the list by the front door so you can double-check as you head out.

 8. Stay safe

 When it comes to traveling stress-free this holiday season, be sure to plan everything far in advance.
 Snag the best airline deals months before winter, create detailed packing and to-do lists, and prepare for the unexpected.
-Doing these small things will help you enjoy the holidays more and get to your destination without worry.
+These small things will help you enjoy the holidays more and get to your destination without worry.

 - "10 Tips for Stress-Free Holiday Travel," Mental Floss, November 16, 2018.

 - "11 Tips for Reducing Holiday Travel Stress," Psychology Today, October 27, 2016.